Syrian artist’s photographs offer a prayer for peace

 The opening of the “Requiem for Syria” exhibit at Stanford’s Abbasi Program in Islamic Studies and Markaz Resource Center, which had been in the works for several months, came together just after President Trump issued an executive order banning immigration from seven predominantly Muslim countries, including Syria.

-The two programs, which provide space on campus for understanding of Islam and engagement with Muslim societies and cultures around the globe, were in the midst of addressing concerns and providing resources for a community that has been directly affected by the travel ban.
+The two programs, which provide space on campus for cultivating an understanding of Islam and engagement with Muslim societies and cultures around the globe, were in the midst of addressing concerns and providing resources for a community that has been directly affected by the travel ban.

 Reem Ghanem, a sophomore biology major and curator for the event, recalls the day before the reception: “We all just looked at each other and said, ‘this is exactly what we need right now…In these really rough times, there is a need for something that shows us love and solidarity and support for each other.”